 So you can’t run 10K or do 100 burpees consecutively?
 That doesn’t mean you have to miss out on the benefits of daily exercise.

 As well as being a great form of self-care, exercise can improve your mood and boost energy levels.
-The NHS recommends ’75 minutes of vigorous intensity activity’ or ‘150 minutes of moderate intensity activity’ every week.
-Now I don’t know about you, but in my current can’t-get-through-the-day-without-a-nap state the word vigorous gives me heart palpitations.
-Moderate, however, seems more doable and 150 minutes a week equals just 20 minutes of exercise per day, an achievable goal for any of us couch potatoes!
+The NHS recommends 70 minutes of vigorous intensity activity or 150 minutes of moderate intensity activity every week.
+Now I don’t know about you, but in my current can’t-get-through-the-day-without-a-nap state, ‘vigorous’ is beyond my capability.
+Moderate, however, seems doable.
+150 minutes a week equals just 20 minutes of exercise per day, an achievable goal for any of us couch potatoes!

 So here are several easy tips to help you hit your 150 minute weekly goal without a gym membership.
 And if you’re injury prone like me, these tips come with the added bonus of having little to no risk of resulting in a dislocated hip or other essential joint.